The Shared Responsibility Model in the Cloud

 What is the Shared Responsibility Model?

-Digging a bit deeper, the shared responsibility model is an overarching working model that multiple cloud providers promote and enforce to customers of their product.
+The shared responsibility model is a working framework followed by Cloud Service Providers that details the responsibility over an entire cloud environment from infrastructure, to hardware, data, identities, workloads, network, settings, and more.
+Responsibility is divided between the CSP and the customers.
 Each provider defines their own respective shared responsibility model.
 Below we’ll define the basics of two top cloud providers, but first let’s understand the context behind the creation of the shared responsibility model.

 As organizations migrate to the cloud, new needs for security emerged, including a major need for cloud providers to ensure secure environments.
-It can be viewed as simply as offering your customer a safe and stable platform on which to build and grow their businesses.
+Previously, an organization was entirely responsible for its own datacenters and securing networks and infrastructure.
+Now, because we outsource the management of a lot of hardware, responsibility has shifted.
+Service Providers offer customers a safe and stable platform on which to build and grow their businesses.
 The Cloud Service Provider’s accountability has grown dramatically in recent years, especially after pivotal moments like Azure’s famous vulnerability detected in its managed database service, CosmosDB.

-Since then, cloud service providers, like Microsoft Azure, Amazon Web Service (AWS) and Google Cloud Platform (GCP), have worked tirelessly to assure its customers that their environment is as secure as possible, even more secure than the on-prem data centers they might be used to.
+Since then, cloud service providers, like Microsoft Azure, Amazon Web Service (AWS) and Google Cloud Platform (GCP), have worked tirelessly to assure its customers that their environment is as secure as possible.

 But this promise can only go so far, and so a line was drawn in the sand.
 Cloud providers, AWS, specifically, published a clear guide of how far they will go to monitor and regulate their customer’s environment – the birth of the shared responsibility model.